 Mercedes Adaptive Damping System ADS Suspension

 We take a look at the Mercedes Adaptive Damping System or ADS.
-What it is and how to tell if your Mercedes-Benz has it.
+What is it, and how can you tell if your Mercedes-Benz has it?
 Many Mercedes-Benz vehicles have Airmatic suspension, including E, S, ML, GL, R, and SL classes.

-There is a lot of confusion about the Mercedes Adaptive Damping System or ADS.
+There is a lot of confusion about the Mercedes Adaptive Damping System (ADS).
 Sometimes, Mercedes ADS is even confused with Active Body Control (ABC) hydraulic suspension.

 A few Mercedes vehicles are equipped with (ADS) and Airmatic.
 Think of ADS as an add-on to the Airmatic.
 Even though ML, GL, and R classes sold in the US have air suspension as standard, not all have ADS.